Pearapps/AppStartupPerformanceTalk/AppStartup.md

 ## Ken Ackerson

 ^ I am a staff engineer at tumblr,
+- building new features
+- building developer tools
+- building frameworks for developers (networking and UI)
+- and most recently a big focus on application startup performance

 ---